 For residents of Bowen Island, the downside of LNG development is the risk of a shipping accident causing widespread death and damage.
 The route intended for the enormous, pressurized tankers that carry LNG takes the ships deep into the relatively narrow and populated Howe Sound; a place where pleasure craft and commercial fishing boats are numerous and three busy ferry routes converge as they approach Horseshoe Bay.

-We couldn’t give you a better primer on the development than that created by Bowen Grade 6 student Miranda Walker for her science project on Howe Sound.
+We couldn’t give you a better primer on the development than that created by Bowen Grade 6 student Miranda Berry for her science project on Howe Sound.